wkgcass/f/docs/MList.md

 ```
 <E> MList.unit()                          // create an immutable empty MList
 <E> MList.unit(E...)                      // create an immutable MList with given elements in it
-<E> MList.unit(Collection<? extends E>)   // create an immutable MList with same elements as the given collection
+<E> MList.unit(Collection<? extends E>)   // create an immutable MList with same elements as the given collection, use the collection if it's MList and immutable
 <E> MList.modifiable()                    // create a mutable MList
+<E> MList.modifiable(E...)                // create a mutable MList with given elements in it
+<E> MList.modifiable(Collection<? extends E>) // create a mutable Mlist with same elements as the given collection
-MList.collector()                         // create the collector for java stream api to collect elements into the MList
+MList.collector()                         // create the collector for java stream api to collect elements into the MList, always create a new collection

 list.mutable()                            // transform the list into a mutable list
-                                          // (might be the list itself if already mutable)
+                                          // (always create a new collection)
 list.immutable()                          // transform the list into an immutable list
                                           // (might be the list itself if already immutable)
 <U> list.map(e -> U)                      // map each element to another value and join all values into a new IMMUTABLE list